Three teams who could regress in the 2021 NFL season: Steelers, Saints set to slide

 With the AFC East and NFC West on their schedule this season, the only real respite on their calendar (which includes road trips to Seattle, New England, Pittsburgh, and the LA Rams) are the four division games against the hapless Houston Texans and Jacksonville, albeit the Jaguars should be improving now.

 It’s going to be tough for the Titans to even match last season’s record, let alone beat it.
+With Indianapolis’ preseason injury issues, there’s no incentive for a huge fade of them making the playoffs from a mediocre division but they are not likely to find many easy games if they get there.

 Read our picks for who will win NFL Offensive Rookie of the Year, including one at +2900 odds